MRChemSoft/mrcpp/README.md

 - Implement bugfix
 - Regularly incorporate the latest changes from original branch by *rebasing*
 - File PR from the local bugfix branch back to original branch
+- Evaluate whether the bugfix should be cherry-picked to other branches and communicate it to the administrators

 ### Automatic formatting